 Mupirocin topical Side Effects

-Applies to mupirocin topical: topical cream, topical ointment
+Applies to mupirocin topical: topical cream, topical ointment.
+Other dosage forms:

 Along with its needed effects, mupirocin topical may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.